CoderDojoTC/bipes/docs/pico/basics/fadeInAndOut.md

 In the prior Blink labs, we turned LEDs on an off at different speeds.
 But what if we want to slowly turn on our LED on and off?
 In this lab we will show you how to dim your LED to any brightness level you want.

-## Welcome to Pulse Width Modulation
+## Welcome to Pulse Width Modulation (PWM)

 Although digital computers are good at quickly turning signals on and off, they don't really allow us to easily set an output to a given voltage level without complex circuits.
 But there is an easier way to adjust the brightness of an LED!
 We can quickly turn the signal to the LED on and off.
 We can do this so quickly that you can't even see it flicker.
 Controlling the amount of time a signal is on is all about controlling the width of the ON pulse.
 That is why this is called Pulse Width Modulation or PWM for short.

+We can think of the voltage at a pin being on (True) or off (False) as being part of a square wave.
+The top of the square wave represents the voltage being on and the bottom of the square wave represents teh voltage being off.

 With a PWM design there are two things we need to tell the microcontroller: